Aloe vera: benefits, dosage, contraindications

 Dermatological effect

-It has been demonstrated in vivo that aloe gel reduces ultraviolet-induced erythema and increases the water content of the stratum corneum.
-Additionally, it increases skin elasticity and collagen content in the dermis and reduces transepidermal water loss, thus improving signs of skin fatigue.
-On the other hand, when applied to psoriatic plaques, the aloe extract cream seems to reduce cell flaking, erythema, and infiltration.
+It has been shown in vivo that aloe gel reduces ultraviolet-induced erythema and increases the water content of the stratum corneum.
+In addition, it increases skin elasticity and dermal collagen content, and reduces transepidermal water loss, thereby improving signs of skin fatigue.
+On the other hand, when applied to psoriatic plaques, aloe extract cream appears to reduce cellular scaling, erythema, and infiltration.
 This results in a reduction or resolution of the plaques.

 Usages associés

-Aloe gel can inhibit the synthesis of thromboxane A2, a potent vasoconstrictor, which improves micro-circulation.
-This can speed up the healing of burns and frostbites.
-The anti-inflammatory properties of topical aloe do not seem to interfere with healing but decrease wound traction, probably by stimulating fibroblasts and by increasing collagen development, which accelerates healing.
+Aloe gel may inhibit the synthesis of thromboxane A2, a potent vasoconstrictor, which helps improve microcirculation.
+This can accelerate the healing of burns and chilblains.
+The anti-inflammatory properties of topical aloe do not appear to interfere with healing, but they decrease wound tension, probably by stimulating fibroblasts and increasing collagen formation, which accelerates wound healing.

 Usages associés